 ALT tags are the way we tell Google what an image is.
 They cant see the image, so they have no way of knowing what it is, add alt text to all images.
 Keep it short and relevant to what the image is.

-Each page of your website should have a goal and a list of keywords for the goods and services you are offering.
-On each page of your site, your keyword saturation is preferred to be under 5% of the content on the page.
-When you are trying to rank for multiple keyword phrases, this can be challenging.
+Every page of your website should have a purpose/goal and a list of keywords for the goods and services you are offering.
+On each page of your site, your keyword saturation is preferred to be under 5% of the content on that current page.
+This does become challenging, however, when attempting to rank for multiple keyword phrases.

 A best practice is to serve your visitor first and tweak your keyword phrases along the way.
-It is possible to cater to both, just takes a little more time and effort.
+It is possible to cater to both; it just takes a little more time and effort to accomplish the goal.

-Before Penguin, a significant Google algorithm update we had in 2011, it was common practice to stuff pages, images, and links with keywords and phrases.
-If you follow that practice now, it will hurt your rankings in search.
-Proof that one thing is for sure, search engine optimization methods change frequently and will continue to be adjusted as more businesses begin to optimize themselves to attract new consumers of their products/services.
+Before Penguin (a significant Google algorithm update we had in 2011), it was common practice to overload pages, images, and links with keywords and phrases.
+If you attempt to follow that practice now, it will hurt your rankings in Google search.
+One thing is definitely for sure: Search Engine Optimization methods change frequently and will continue to be adjusted as more businesses begin to optimize themselves to attract new consumers of their products/services.

-Google makes updates to its algorithm on a regular basis.
-It is hard to keep up with the changes if you are busy with the hustle and bustle of your business.
-If you do want to go at it alone, I recommend that you stay up to date with reputable experts in search engine optimization.
+Google makes updates to its algorithm regularly.
+It becomes difficult to keep up with the changes if you are busy with the hustle and bustle of your business.
+If you are brave and want to go at it alone, I recommend that you stay up to date with reputable experts in Search Engine Optimization.

 If you do not have time, it is best to outsource your marketing and SEO efforts to trusted hands.
-A good SEO company will get you where you need to be and then keep up to provide updates as needed based on changes in the algorithm.
+A good SEO company will get you where you need to be and then keep you up to date and provide updates as needed based on changes in the algorithm.

-A search engine audit can reveal where you are and what is needed to improve rankings.
-Keep in mind, SEO isn't quick, and nobody can guarantee instant results.
+A search engine audit can show you where you are and what is needed to improve your business rankings.
+Keep in mind, SEO isn't a quick fix, and nobody can guarantee instant results.
 That being said, having a professional in your corner can help to improve your odds significantly.
 Have a question about SEO?
-Let us know; we can review your website, your competitors in an audit, and provide what is needed.
-Give us a call at (662) 553-4777 or request a quote.
-You can do the tasks, or we can perform them for you, and you can focus on the main thing that is important to you: Growing Your Business.
+Let us know.
+We can review yours and your competitors in an audit and provide whatever may be lacking to your website.
+Give us a call at (405) 753-4114 or request a quote.
+You can do the tasks yourself, or we can perform them for you, and you can focus on the main thing that is important to you: Growing Your Business.